Our commitment to your privacy

 Your privacy is protected by law, which says that we can use your personal information only if we have a proper reason to do so.
 This includes sharing it outside of the CCG.
 The reasons why the CCG may process your personal information are:

-Data protection law holds all countries in the European Economic Area (EEA) to the same high standards.
-If we transfer information outside of the EEA, we will make sure that it is protected to these standards.
-We will only send your personal information to countries outside of the EEA to:
+If we transfer information outside of the UK, we will make ensure that appropriate safeguards are in place.
+We will only send your personal information to countries outside of the UK to:

 We will always use one or more of these safeguards: